smart-data-models/dataModel.Agrifood/AgriFarm/doc/spec_FR.md

       description: 'The details to contact with the item.'
       properties:
         contactType:
+          description: 'Property.
+Contact type of this item.'
           type: string
         email:
           description: 'Property.
 Email address of owner.'
           format: idn-email
           type: string
         name:
+          description: 'Property.
+The name of this item.'
           type: string
         telephone:
+          description: 'Property.
+Telephone of this contact.'
           type: string
         url:
+          description: 'Property.
+URL which provides a description or further information about this item.'
           format: uri
           type: string
       type: object